 This bold pairing of yellow and light blue feels surprisingly chic.
 The natural floors, an abundance of natural light, and antique furniture break up the eclectic vibes, making it the perfect sophisticated combination for any room in your home.
 Consider trying a patterned wallpaper, like this blue one, to add in even more interest.

 "Mustard yellow velvets give a retro nod to some of the more saturated hues of the past," Casey says.
 "Pair it with burnt orange, cinnamon red, or fuchsia for a gorgeous pop of color."
 If velvet isn't your thing, opt to incorporate dandelion yellow and cinnamon red in your shower curtain or vanity, like in the bathroom pictured.

 Neon Yellow + Pink: Bright & Statement-Making

-The most important point to remember when working with color is each hue comes in a variety of shades.
+The most important point to remember when working with color that is each hue comes in a variety of shades.
 This room incorporates bright pink walls, blush furniture, and fuchsia accents and combines them with neon yellow stairs.
 The theme is yellow and pink, but the variety adds tons of interest.